gvwilson/thirdbit/src/fiction/cherne/index.md

 ### The Sibor Plain

-The Sibor Plain lies between the Heladas and the northern arm of the Brumosos.
+The Sibor Plain lies between the Heladas and the northern arm of the Churyas.
 Sheltered from the cold arctic wind, it is noticeably warmer than the north
 coast: winter may cover the land with a blanket of snow, but summer is long, green, and humid.